 2E3.
-The chief judge shall notify the last rider over the line.
+The Chief Judge shall notify the last rider over the line.
 The rider shall withdraw with due caution as soon as it is practical.

 2E4.
 Pulling Riders.
-If a rider does not withdraw as instructed, the chief referee may call one or more free laps until the rider has retired.
-[A rider who blatantly disregards instructions to leave the field shall be subject to disqualification from the remaining events in the meet and possible suspension.]
+If a rider does not withdraw as instructed, the Chief Referee may call one or more free laps until the rider has retired.
+[A rider who blatantly disregards instructions to leave the field shall be subject to disqualification from the remaining events in the event and possible suspension.]